 When Jesus paid the sin price for you, He was your substitute.
 Heaven has it recorded that you have been set free.
-It is as if you yourself died on the cross 2,000 years ago.
+It is as if you yourself died on the Cross 2,000 years ago.
 But that doesn’t mean you will automatically go to heaven.
 Even though God sent Jesus to pay for your sin—even though He holds nothing against you—you can still go straight to hell.
 Why?
 Because you have not made the choice to receive Jesus as your own personal Lord and Savior, to accept His sacrifice as yours.
 You have a free will.
-You have the right to choose your own destiny, God will not force you to receive salvation.
+You have the right to choose your own destiny; God will not force you to receive salvation.
 The choice is yours.
 You can go straight to hell and God will not lift a finger to stop you.
 He did all He is going to do when He sent Jesus into the world.

 Your choice is set before you.

 If you do choose to make Jesus your Lord, God will receive you as His very own child.
-You will become a part of God’s family.
+You will become part of God’s family.
 He will be your Father and you will be His child.
 This is not just a theological idea; this is a fact.
 It actually happens.
 Jesus actually walked the earth as a man.
-He actually went to the cross, died there, was raised from the dead, and is alive today, seated at the right hand of God in heaven.
+He actually went to the Cross, died there, was raised from the dead and is alive today, seated at the right hand of God in heaven.

 When you become a Christian—when you become born again—you take on the nature of God, your heavenly Father.
 The nature of sin and Satan is death; the nature of God is life.
 Jesus spoke to the people of His day and said, “Ye are of your father the devil” (John 8:44).
-To accept Jesus as your Lord causes you to turn your back on your father the devil, or on “the god of this world” as Satan is called (II Corinthians 4:4).
+To accept Jesus as your Lord causes you to turn your back on your father the devil, or on “the god of this world” as Satan is called (2 Corinthians 4:4).
 You take on a new Father, a heavenly Father; and you are born again—not physically, but spiritually.
 Your spirit is reborn in the likeness of God.